uzayr-iqbal-hamid/learn-wagtail/README.md

 ## Set up a virtual Environment

+- If you have python3, then type python3  instead of python.
 ```bash
   python -m venv .venv
 ```

-To activate virtual environment:
+- Activate virtual environment:
 ```bash
   source .venv/bin/activate
 ```

-Install all requirements for wagtail in venv:
+- Install all requirements for wagtail in venv:
 ```bash
   pip install -r requirements.txt
 ```

 ## Set up the server

+- Start the server
 ```bash
   python manage.py runserver 0:8000
 ```

-Now you will see "unapplied migrations", so hit 'ctrl+C' to quit the server and type:
+- Now you will see "unapplied migrations", so hit 'ctrl+C' to quit the server and type:
 ```bash
   python manage.py migrate
 ```

-Start server again
+- Start server again
 ```bash
   python manage.py runserver 0:8000
 ```